FidelElie/FiDev/apps/home/src/content/music/2018-06-03/j-cole-born-sinner-deluxe-version.md

 > Rich white men rule the nation still
-> The difference is we're all slaves now the chain concealed,
-> - Taken from Runaway - born sinner
+> The difference is we're all slaves now the chain concealed, -Taken from Runaway - born sinner

 Instilled onto me a feeling of awe when I first heard the third verse.
 The very personal let Nas down or the album title song Born Sinner.
 These take this project from just a solid